gaehlerm/SoftwareEngineering/README.md

 ## Integration and Functional tests

 At first, it sounds great to write integration, or even functional tests.
-With comparably short tests you cover a fair amount of the code base.
+With comparably few tests you cover a fair amount of the code base.
 But this comes at a price.

 There is much more code covered by a single integration test than by many unit tests.
-This has its advantages, but also some drawbacks at the same time.
-It makes integration tests much slower and less precise when it comes down to locating an error.
-Fixing bugs found by integration or functional tests is much harder than fixing bugs found by unit tests.
+This has the advantages that a single test is much more likely to find a bug.
+But also has its drawbacks.
+The fact that integration or functional tests cover so much code makes them much slower and less precise when it comes down to locating an error.
+Fixing bugs found by integration or functional tests is much harder than fixing bugs found by a unit test.
 At the same time, integration tests are also more brittle than unit tests.
 The interfaces are much bigger and there is much more code underneath that can change.
 And ultimately, these tests are expensive to run.
 They are huge and they are slow.

 Despite these drawbacks, integration and functional tests have their own right of existance.
 They help improving your code as well as they force you to write proper interfaces.
 It is important to write these tests starting from the beginning of a project to ensure that your components and the API are easy to use and to locate potential bugs early.
 Acceptance tests for example are important to prove that the user stories are really working.
 To prove that the software really works.
 Or to write a test case if a bug was found.